hibernate/hibernate-ogm/readme.md

 If this variable is not set, the _redis_ module still will be compiled and packaged but the tests will be skipped.
 If needed, the port to connect to can be configured through the environment variable `REDIS_PORT`.

+Tests with the _redis_ module can be started using a Makefile.
+The Makefile takes care of downloading and compiling a recent Redis version, starts a single Redis Standalone and four Redis Cluster nodes and can start the tests.

+     make test # Make me happy and run tests against Redis Standalone and Redis Cluster make test-standalone
+     make test-cluster

+Commands to spin up/shut down the Redis instances:

+    make start
+    make stop

 ## Contact

 Latest Documentation: